How to Help a Mom Who Has Experienced Loss - Baby Chick

 It is often difficult to make decisions when you’re grieving.
 Many well-meaning friends and family members asked me what they could do to help.
 I honestly could not give them an answer because the mere thought of finding a task for them was too much work for me.
 But then there were the friends who said to me, “I want to do your laundry for you.
 Is that okay?”
 And all I had to do was say yes.
 Or, “I want to hire a house cleaner for you this week.
 Which day is best?

-When offering to do something to help your grieving friend, be very specific about what it is you would like to do for her, and then ask her if it’s okay.
-Nine times out of ten, she’ll accept your offer and be glad she didn’t have to decide.
+When offering to do something to help your grieving friend, be specific about what you would like to do for her and then ask if it’s okay.
+Nine times out of ten, she’ll accept your offer and be glad she didn’t have to make a decision.

 If your grieving friend has children, it can be difficult for her to find time to allow herself to grieve.
-I remember bottling up all of my emotions until the end of the day after my kids were in bed so I didn’t scare them with my pain.
+I remember bottling up all of my emotions until the end of the day after my kids were in bed, so I didn’t scare them with my pain.
 Offer to take your friend’s kids to the park or playground for an hour or two.
 Take them to lunch or a child’s birthday party.
-Give your friend a break from her kids so she can have some time to process what she’s feeling.
+Give your friend a break from her kids so she can have some time to process her feelings.

 Please don’t stop inviting her to do things.
 A mom experiencing loss may decline invitation after invitation to hang out or do something she would have otherwise enjoyed.
 Please don’t take this personally, and please do not give up!
 Eventually, she will want to start doing normal things again and need someone still willing to ask her.
 Be that someone.